mshykhov/brain/devops/docs/phase10/04-argocd-notifications.md

 ## Overview

 ArgoCD has built-in notifications controller.
-Send deployment events to Telegram.
+Send deployment events to Telegram and critical alerts to Pushover.

 ## Enable Notifications